rizowski/muzik-bot/README.md

 # muzik-bot

 Muzik-bot is a competitor of [MusicBot](https://github.com/Just-Some-Bots/MusicBot).
 Why?
 Because when I would try to run MusicBot for an extended amount of time it would crash.
 With the large number of issues and lack of project support, Muzik-bot was born.
-With Muzik-bot you will find that it stable and faster than other competitors.
+With Muzik-bot you will find that it's stable and faster than other competitors.

 ## requirements